Gesee-y/EventNotifiers.jl/ReadMe.md

    * Multiple states to create multiple behaviors (delayed calls, async delayed calls, single task, etc)
    * States can be passed to one Notifyer to another

+## Why Notifyers.jl ?

-While offering approximatively the same performance as the two package above, `Notifyer` offer a polyvalent solution to benefit the best of both world.
-And this solution is **State**
+While offering approximatively the same performance as the two package above, `Notifyer` offer a polyvalent solution if you need both synchronous and asynchronous [observer]() in your project.

 ## Why states ?